AaronWaxson/ubuntu_initial/README.md

 * wechat

 ## Usage
-clone this project ans run ubuntu_intial.sh
+clone this project and run ubuntu_intial.sh

 ## Other
 Welcome any suggestions.